-The Capital K9s Board of Directors consists of area volunteers who oversee the fundraising efforts to support the Madison Police Department K9 Unit.
-Funds are raised by conducting community events and special appearances, as well as from corporate,business, and individual donations.
+The Capital K9s Board of Directors consists of area volunteers who oversee fundraising efforts to support the Madison Police Department K9 Unit.
+Funds are raised through community events and special appearances, and corporate, small business, and individual donations.

 Carol Grob is one of the founders of Capital K9s.
 She became involved in creating the organization in 2004 through a retired law enforcement officer who knew of her experience providing legal counsel to nonprofit organizations.
-Carol was also a co-founder of the first Dog Paddle at Goodman Pool.
+Carol was also a co-founder of Capital K9s’ first Dog Paddle fundraiser at Goodman Pool.
 Carol has been practicing real estate and business law in south central Wisconsin for three decades.
-She is currently a shareholder in the Madison-area law firm, Bartelt Grob, S.C., located at 6300 University Avenue.
+She is currently a shareholder in the Madison-area law firm, Bartelt Grob, S.C., located in Middleton.
 Carol’s weekend mates are a pair of Golden Retrievers.

 BJ Bethke served as Capital K9s President in 2015 and 2016.
 He has been a member of the Capital K9s board of directors since 2011.
-BJ was introduced to Capital K9s in 2008 when a board member came to him for a solution to getting the dogs safely out the pool for the second Labor Day Dog Paddle at Goodman Pool.
+BJ was introduced to Capital K9s in 2008 when a board member came to him for a solution to getting the dogs safely out the pool during Dog Paddle dog swim events at the Goodman Pool.
 Being an accomplished carpenter, he used his own dogs as test subjects and developed the ramps that are in use to this day.
-He is the Facilities Manager for the University of Wisconsin Foundation, and a breeder of Champion Labrador Retrievers.
+BJ and his wife raise champion Labrador Retrievers.